Audit¶

 Explore configurations¶

-This tool acts as a search engine across your backup repository.
-It allows you to find specific configuration lines across hundreds of files without opening them individually.
+Search for specific configuration lines across hundreds of backup files without opening them individually.

 Usage¶